Union Square NYC Guide

 The Hyatt Union Square, only a few years new and in my neighborhood – so you know it’s a great location.
 With their free bicycles, cool lobby bar and (coming soon) rooftop deck and bar, you can’t go wrong at the Hyatt.

-- More: Hotels with Free Bicycles
+NYC Hotels with Free Bicycles

 While you most certainly won’t want to bike in Union Square, the easiest path is to take Broadway 4 blocks south (in the bike lane), make a right on 9th Street, and follow it west all the way to the Hudson River.
 From there, the city is at your feet and you can bike South for views of the World Trade Center and Statue of Liberty, plus great places to eat along the way.
-Bike north and grab yourself a lunch at the Boat Basin Cafe or head into Central Park and explore 843 acres of lush greenery.
+Bike north and grab yourself a lunch at the Pier 1 Cafe or head into Central Park and explore 843 acres of lush greenery.

 Back to Top of Union Square NoMad Hotels